itstrangvu/trangs/content/blog/how-this-blog-runs.md

 Instead of manually generating Markdown files, I’d like to streamline the deployment process so that running the `fetch-notion.js` script isn’t necessary.
 Fortunately, Notion introduced **Webhooks** in December 2024, and I plan to explore how they can automate this workflow.

 Additionally, migrating my portfolio and generating it in the same way as the blog is something I’m considering.

+The ultimate goal is to self-host both the site (no need for Netlify) and the git repository (maybe using Gitea?).
+Dropping Notion is a nice-to-have down the line.
+Getting ahead of myself here, though!
+Muhehe.

 ## Curiosity